 By Mike Burns

 Time management techniques has nothing to do with managing time.
-Spend your invaluable time doing the right things instead of doing many things.
-Being busy isn’t valuable nor important.
-What’s important is working towards the life you want.
-Accepting that everyone leaves things undone, but deciding to leave undone the least important ones.
+Spend time doing the right things instead of doing many things.
+Being busy isn’t valuable.
+Accept that everyone leaves things undone, but decide to leave the least important ones undone.